Louie (American TV series): Synopsis

-Louie is loosely based on comedian Louis C.K.'s life, showing segments of him doing his stand-up routine onstage, and depicting his life offstage as a divorced father of two girls.
+Louie is loosely based on the life of comedian Louis C.K., showing segments of him performing his stand-up routine onstage, and depicting his struggles as a divorced father of two girls.
 Each episode features either two stories (which may or may not connect thematically) or a longer full-episode story (often consisting of numerous connected shorter pieces).
-The stories of all episodes revolve around Louie.

 The pieces are interspersed with short clips of Louie's stand-up, usually performed in New York comedy clubs, mainly the Comedy Cellar and Carolines in Manhattan.
 The stand-up in the show consists of original material recorded for the series, and is usually shot from the stage rather than from the more traditional audience perspective.
 Sometimes these comedy segments are integrated into the stories themselves, whereas other times they simply serve to bookend them with a loosely connected topic.
 In the first season, blunt, socially awkward conversations between Louie and his therapist are also shown occasionally.
 Beginning in the third season, some episodes do not feature any stand-up performances or the opening credit sequence.

 Episodes in the series have standalone plots, although some recurring roles (e.g. Louie's playdate friend Pamela, portrayed by Pamela Adlon, who was C.K.'s co-star in Lucky Louie) occasionally provide story arc continuity between episodes.
 Continuity is not enforced; for example, Louie's mother has been portrayed in two very different ways.
 As C.K. explained, "Every episode has its own goal, and if it messes up the goal of another episode, ...
 I just don't care."
 Some stories also take place outside of the show's main time frame.
 For two examples, the episode "God" depicts Louie's childhood, and the episode "Oh Louie" shows the comedian 9 years earlier in his career.
 Beginning in the third season, Louie has moved toward story continuity within the season, and it includes multi-episode story arcs.

 The pilot episode includes segments depicting a school field trip and an embarrassing first date, with subsequent episodes covering a diverse range of material, including divorce, sex, sexual orientation, depression, and Catholic guilt.